 Hypogalactia is defined as insufficient milk secretion to maintain exclusive breastfeeding.
 A woman may have milk secretion, but this may not be sufficient and she may need supplementation for the correct feeding of the infant.

-Studies indicate that 36% of mothers attribute the end of breastfeeding to a lack of milk production.
-It is true that in the majority of cases this is only a perception and is not real, but real hypogalactia exists in 5% of mothers either due to anatomical variations of the mammary gland or medical illnesses.
+Studies indicate that 36% of mothers attribute the end of breastfeeding to a lack of milk supply.
+In reality, in the majority of cases, this is only a perception and is not confirmed, but genuine hypogalactia exists in 5% of mothers either due to anatomical variations of the mammary gland or medical illnesses.

-Hypogalactia can be a multifactorial process, it can be caused by one cause, or there can be several aspects involved that also feed back on each other and can cause a more pronounced drop in production.
+Hypogalactia can be a multifactorial process, it can be caused by one cause, or there can be several aspects involved that also revert back to each other and can cause a more pronounced drop in breastmilk production.
 Below is a list of possible causes that may occur alone or together:

 - Infant not drinking enough milk